-- Patient discussion took 25 Minutes - Patient was referred because they had been going to the ED for frequent visits.
-After SDOH screening review, Theresa did an initial review of situation.
-The patient was struggling with transportation; they couldn't use their shared care during the day to get to Dr. Miller's office. - Theresa told the patient that she would review resources available and call them later today.
-They agreed that she would f/u around 3PM. - Theresa used 10 more minutes to look up resources and end to patient. - Theresa used 10 minutes to finish up documentation and send a portal message to the patient with all the information.
+- Patient discussion took 35 Minutes - Patient was referred because they had been going to the ED for frequent visits.
+After SDOH and depression screening, Theresa did an initial assessment of the patient.
+The SDOH screening showed that the patient was struggling with transportation; they couldn't use their shared car during the day to get to Dr. Miller's office. - Theresa told the patient that she would review resources available and call them later today.
+They agreed that she would f/u around 3PM. - Theresa used 10 more minutes to look up resources and send to patient. - Theresa used 10 minutes to finish up documentation and send a portal message to the patient with all the information.

+Codes Applied

+G9001

 Care Coordination - 10 Min

-All the diagnoses on the problem list, supporting HCC risk score completeness.
+Diagnosis: All the diagnoses on the problem list, supporting HCC risk score completeness.